Protein Circuit Tracing via Cross-layer Transcoders: Discussion

 \textbf{Denoising ESM2.} Surprisingly, we observe that our discovered circuits occasionally \emph{outperform} the performance of the full ESM2 model on both protein family classification and function prediction.
 This phenomenon is most pronounced when ESM2 struggles.
 For instance, in protein family classification tasks where ESM2 achieves an F1 score below 0.5 ($0.39 \pm 0.04$), ProtoMech circuits achieve a higher average performance ($0.43 \pm 0.27$) (Fig.~\ref{fig:supp_lowfamily}).
 In fitness prediction tasks, although ESM2 retains a higher Spearman correlation on average, 37\% of our circuits achieve a higher performance.
 We attribute this to a \emph{denoising} (regularization) effect inherent to ProtoMech's sparse latent representation.
 By transcoding ESM2 through a sparse latent space, ProtoMech effectively filters out task-irrelevant noise, distilling the computation down to ESM2's most salient features.
 This suggests that ProtoMech offers utility beyond interpretability, potentially as a regularizer to enhance pLM robustness.

 \textbf{High-Throughput Protein Screening.} Across our case studies, we demonstrate that ProtoMech captures known biological motifs and distinguishes between high- and low-fitness mutations.
 One potential application of ProtoMech in this regard is high-throughput protein screening, which necessitates generating and screening thousands of sequences to create large-scale functional libraries~\cite{wu2019machine, walton2025specmer}.
 In this context, ProtoMech offers a solution as a mechanistic filter.
-By tracing computational pathways, researchers can better identify variants utilizing biologically-plausible motifs, enabling the selection of higher-quality candidates for wet-lab synthesis.
+By tracing computational pathways, researchers can better identify variants utilizing biologically plausible motifs, enabling the selection of higher-quality candidates for wet-lab synthesis.

+\textbf{Extending ProtoMech to Other pLM Architectures.} In this study, we validate ProtoMech using ESM2, a masked language model.
+As ESM2 is arguably the most widely used model for protein function prediction and fitness modeling, it is imperative that any mechanistic interpretability tool first demonstrate success here.
+However, we acknowledge the growing diversity of pLM architectures, including autoregressive and diffusion-based models.
+Extending ProtoMech to these other architectures is not trivial.
+Autoregressive models often require alignment or fine-tuning strategies for effective generation, which fundamentally differ from the supervised probing we utilize for fitness extrapolation.
+Furthermore, to the best of our knowledge, CLTs have not yet been applied to diffusion models.
+Therefore, we consider both these extensions to be beyond the scope of our current study and remain open challenges.

-\textbf{Limitations.} One limitation of ProtoMech is the number of parameters required to train a CLT.
+\textbf{Scaling ProtoMech.} One difficulty with scaling ProtoMech is the number of parameters required to train a CLT.
 Due to the CLT's dependence on cross-layer connections, the number of decoder matrices required scales with $\mathcal{O}(L^2)$, compared to $\mathcal{O}(L)$ with the number of encoder matrices.
-In practice, training a CLT for the ESM2-8M model required approximately 28M parameters, a $3.5\times$ increase over the original model's size.
-However, this upfront computational cost is effectively amortized in circuit discovery, as we do not need to retrain the CLT.
-One interesting future direction includes scaling up ProtoMech to larger variants of ESM2, possibly by reducing the computational burden of CLTs.
+In practice, training a CLT on ESM2-8M required approximately 28M parameters, a $3.5\times$ increase over the original model's size.

+To evaluate the computational feasibility of CLTs on larger pLMs, we scaled up ProtoMech to ESM2-35M, mirroring the family and function circuit discovery tasks performed on the ESM2-8M model (Appendices~\ref{app:scaling_family} and~\ref{app:scaling_function}) We observe similar trends to the results on ESM2-8M.
+Notably, ProtoMech circuis were able to recover up to 85\% of the performance of ESM2-35M, compared to up to 79\% of the performance of ESM2-8M, suggesting that scaling CLTs may also be increasingly effective at capturing the computational mechanisms in state-of-the-art pLMs.